 Other notable landmarks in the village are Hale Park House, rebuilt in about 1715, St Mary's Church and Hale Purlieu, a stunning common in the New Forest, owned and managed by The National Trust.
 There are 227 properties within the Parish boundary and a population of approximately 470.

 An informal meeting of Parishioners of Hale took place on 4 December 1894.
 It was proposed that a formal second meeting be called on 20 December 1894 to determine whether an application should be made for a Parish Council.
 At that second meeting it was resolved that an application be made to the County Council for a Parish Council in Hale.
 Such application was successful and the first Parish Councillors were elected on 27 May 1895.

 Present day - Hale Parish Council

-The Parish Council meets 11 times a year on the first Tuesday in the month, except in August.
+The Parish Council and its Planning Committee each meet 11 times a year on the first Tuesday in the month, except in August.
 The Annual Parish Assembly takes place in April each year.
-All the meetings are held at Hale Village Hall by Hatchet Green and start at 7.30pm.
-Parishioners are very welcome to attend Council meetings and the Annual Parish Assembly.
+All the meetings are held at Hale Village Hall by Hatchet Green and start at 7pm for Planning and 7.30pm for the full Parish Council meeting.
+Parishioners are very welcome to attend all Council meetings and the Annual Parish Assembly.

 This website is currently being updated.
 Please bear with us whilst we undertake this exercise.